DisasterAreaDesigns/EZ_USB_MIDI_HOST/README.md

 If you are using the Pico PIO USB Library to implement the host, you must also add `#include "pio_usb.h"` for `#include "EZ_USB_MIDI_HOST.h"`.
 See the `EZ_USB_MIDI_HOST_PIO_example` for other details.

+We have found that MIDI.h should be included before EZ_USB_MIDI_HOST to prevent errors during compilation.
+If you are using TinyUSB for a dual-role device (for example USB MIDI and USB Host, or for debugging) it should be included *after* EZ_USB_MIDI_HOST.

 # EZ_USB_MIDI_HOST Library Design
 The Arduino MIDI Library has a Transport